Ingentive-Limited/AILearningPath/DEMO_OPTIONS.md

 ---

-**Ready to showcase the future of .NET development?** Choose the demo format that best fits your audience and start demonstrating the power of AI-assisted development with KiloCode!
+**Ready to showcase the future of .NET development?** Choose the demo format that best fits your audience and start demonstrating the power of AI-assisted development with your AI coding assistant!